Search and Buy Air Côte d'Ivoire Flights Online with Alternative Airlines

 Passengers in Economy Class are entitled to 30kg baggage, classic meals and customised screen and audio

-sMiles is Air Côte d'Ivoire loyalty programs which recognises most frequent flyers for their trust and loyalty.
+sMiles is Air Côte d'Ivoire loyalty programs which recognise most frequent flyers for their trust and loyalty.

 The sMiles program entitles members to earn a welcome bonus of 1,000 miles and a further 1,00 miles for any online membership.